Dental Implants in Billings, MT

 There are a number of ways to combat missing teeth, but one of the most popular and long-lasting is the dental implant.
 Visit our dentist in Billings, MT, Dr. Neal C. Johnson, DMD, to learn more about improving your smile with dental implants.

-What are Teeth Implants?
+What Are Teeth Implants?

-With implant dentistry, we can fill a gap in the bite with a complete synthetic structure which looks just like a natural tooth.
+With implant dentistry, we can fill a gap in the bite with a complete synthetic structure that looks just like a natural tooth.
 It can be cleaned and maintained just like a natural tooth and keeps the whole mouth healthy in all the same ways that a natural tooth would.

 This structure is made of multiple parts: the root, the connector, and the crown.